Toucaan/toucaan.docs/docs/intro.md

 ### Architecture

-The `mkdir` command above will create all the folders necessary for you to start working with Toucaan {link here}.
+The `mkdir` command above will create all the folders necessary for you to start working with [Toucaan](https://toucaan.com).
 These folders will contain _all_ of the css necessary for your application's multiple frontends.

 ![Toucaan architecture](img/toucaan-folders.jpg)